-The Department of Pediatrics is seeking a full-time genetic counselor to join the Division of Medical Genetics and Genomics at Washington University School of Medicine in Saint Louis, Missouri.
+The Department of Pediatrics at Washington University in St. Louis has opportunities for genetic counselors to join the Division of Medical Genetics and Genomics at Washington University School of Medicine in St. Louis, Missouri.

 Additional Salary Information: Excellent benefits including a generous 403(b) employer match, 22 vacation days per year plus sick leave package, health/vision/dental benefits, and annual funding for professional memberships and travel to a national educational conference.
 For more details on benefits, visit http://medschoolhr.wustl.edu/.